-Carthage Area Hospital (CAH) was established as a not-for-profit 501 (c) (3) rural community hospital
+Carthage Area Hospital (CAH) was established as a not-for-profit 501 (c) (3) rural community hospital in 1965.

 In 1995, the Hospital completed a 6,000 square foot expansion/renovation of its Emergency Department (ED).
 In Sept 2007, The Hospital completed a major expansion and renovation in September 2007 which included; a 24,000 square feet building expansion to accommodate a new birthing center, surgical suites, lobby and small administrative services area for medical records, data processing and general accounting suites.
 The Hospital serves the community in two capacities; it is a Sole Community Hospital provider and it is the on of the largest employers within the community.
 CAH employs nearly 500 with an annual payroll of over $22,000,000.

 The CAH Community Partners Primary Healthcare Network continues to improve healthcare access to residents within its primary and secondary service area through collaborating partnerships with local governments, schools, churches, civic organizations and neighboring healthcare providers.
 As a result of these partnerships, we are now operating twenty three primary/specialty article 15 clinics throughout the region.
 This includes primary care clinics in Adams, Carthage, and Evans Mills,.
 Through these partnerships we are able to work in unity with various communities and improve basic healthcare access for the respective and individualized communities we serve.
 CAH has been instrumental in developing partnerships with various schools to open School Based Health Clinics (SBHC) within the respective school buildings.
 Currently, we have SBHC’s at Carthage Middle and High School; most of which have dental and mental health services.